 Identifying your target audience is a prerequisite for reaching them with appropriate messaging.
 You must develop detailed buyer personas that define their lifestyle as well as demographic and geographic characteristics.
 By creating representations of your ideal customers based on market research, attracting high-value visitors that might eventually turn into loyal customers is easier.

 As an example, here’s Rachel, a small business owner.
-Can you see how knowing more about her help you craft messages that motivate a response?
+Can you see how knowing more about her helps you craft messages that motivate a response?

 In order to create buyer personas, you need to carefully analyze their demographic and geographic characteristics, industry, values, and lifestyle.
 This way have insights in how to manage your marketing strategy to satisfy this persona.